Dorćol: Culture and image

 In March 2021, it was announced that the Faculty of Music Arts, part of the University of Arts in Belgrade, will relocate to Dorćol.
 It will be incorporated into the projected linear park, in the section between the Marina Dorćol and Port of Belgrade.
+In February 2022 the design was selected by the city, work of "Biro 81000" from Podgorica, Montenegro.
+It will be built within the scopes of the line park.
+A 28 m tall, six-storey building with the total floor area of 3 ha will consists of three lower floors made of the corten steel, and upper three made of aluminum "musical" boxes and pipes which represent wires of the musical instruments.